neudecker-group/jedi/docsrc/examples/examples.rst

 .. image:: hcn/analysis/part/vmd/allcolorbar.pdf
     :width: 10%

-The existence of different values for chemical equivalent RIC is caused by the low accuracy which gives a low quality hessian.

 To include the dipole interactions for this example, a modified version of the get_hbonds() function can be modified so that C atoms are seen as possible donors.